Bug report #522

 In QGIS, the 1:100k shapefile displays as half fill, half black (see attached screenshot qgis_error1.png).
 The 1:24k scale, higher detail shapefile is really bad, missing the vast majority of the state (see qgis_error2.png showing the same extent).

 This is a major problem.
 I remember 0.7.4 on OS X (but not Windows) having similar difficulty where it simply ran into a maximum number of vertices limit.
 Does this limit still exist, now in Windows too?

 I have tried using multipart polygon features with the exact same results.

-#1 Updated by kwilliams-penbaymedia-com - about 14 years ago
+#1 Updated by kwilliams-penbaymedia-com - over 14 years ago

 I tried simplifying the shapefile using ArcToolbox and it appears that there is a limit to the number of allowable vertices per feature.
 The simplified shapefile (simplified from the dissolved shapefile) displays just fine.
 Unfortunately, the reduced detail severely hampers the shapefile's usefulness and appearance when zoomed in.

-#2 Updated by Gavin Macaulay - about 14 years ago
+#2 Updated by Gavin Macaulay - over 14 years ago

 This is most likely a problem with the filling of complex polygons in Qt's drawing algorithms.
 We have no complete solution to this, and are awaiting a fix for Qt.
 Further details are in ticket #83.

 There are two controls in the Settings:Options:Rendering dialog box that may help.
 Try 'Make lines appear less jagged...', and 'Fix problems with incorrectly filled polygons'.
 In many cases one of these two options will fix problems with incorrectly filled polygons.